Terminal Graph

 Terminal Graph persists data in two locations:

+Canvas state saves automatically as you work, so your layout survives crashes and force-quits — not just a clean quit.
 Back up these directories if you care about preserving your layouts.
 Deleting them, or uninstalling the app, removes all locally persisted state.

 Feedback